GeoscienceAustralia/DEA-CalVal-Phase1/multitimeline_instructions.md

     <LI>You can download all the rainfall data (all years) for the station by
         clicking on the link "All years of data", found in the top-right corner of the page.
-This will initiate downloading of a zip file, which, when expanded, contains a CSV file with all the relevant rainfall data.<LI>
+This will initiate downloading of a zip file, which, when expanded, contains a CSV file with all the relevant rainfall data.</LI>
 </OL>
 Once you have the CSV of the rainfall data, it needs to be converted to a simple format.